h2zero/NimBLE-Arduino/docs/Command_line_config.md

 ## Extended advertising settings (ESP32C3, ESP32S3, ESP32H2 ONLY)

 `MYNEWT_VAL_BLE_EXT_ADV`
-Set to 1 to enable extended advertising features
+Set to 1 to enable extended advertising features.
+For Platformio this may cause a redefinition warning with the latest arduino cores, to avoid this `CONFIG_BT_NIMBLE_EXT_ADV` can be used instead.

 `MYNEWT_VAL_BLE_MULTI_ADV_INSTANCES`
 Sets the max number of extended advertising instances